 Connecting with other parents of autistic children will benefit you and your child in many ways.
 These groups are a great place to ask questions and receive helpful answers in an instant.

-If an in-person group is not possible due to location or family needs, try joining a group online.
+If an in-person group is impossible due to location or family needs, try joining a group online.
 The Mom Kind hosts a free Facebook group for parents to connect online.
-These groups are a great way to connect when you have time, even if its 1 am!
+These groups are a great way to connect when you have time, even at 1 am!

 Raising a Child with Autism

-Raising a child with autism can be difficult, but also the most rewarding job ever.
+Raising a child with autism can be challenging and the most rewarding job ever.
 There are many helpful resources available to you.

 Want to learn more about great tips for raising a child with autism?
-There are a lot more things to discover, so make sure to bookmark our autism parenting section and subscribe to our email list below for the latest articles and resources sent straight to your inbox!
+There are many more things to discover, so make sure to bookmark our autism parenting section and subscribe to our email list below for the latest articles and resources sent straight to your inbox!